Tenant Onboarding & Welcome Package

 Caution

 Never hand over keys before completing the move-in condition inspection.
 Once the tenant has possession, boxes arrive fast and baseline evidence becomes impossible.
 Schedule the RTB-27 walkthrough for the same appointment as key handover — before furniture moves in.
 (RTA s.
-23; RTB-27 form.)
+23)

 Property Orientation — What the Tenant Must Know